hatfieldlibrary/commons/README.md

 ## Production Requirements

 Session management requires you to provide redis as the session store.
 The redis port is configurable in credentials.js.

-(In development, we rely on Passport sessions.
-No session store is required.)
+(In development, we rely on Passport sessions and no session store is required.)

 ### Docker

+(Needs update)

 At the moment, the docker image is experimental and not used in our production setting.
 But here are a few things to know.